 If the application is approved, the nominee will be required to the make several financial commitments.
 A conditionally refundable deposit of $100,000 will need to made, which is returnable upon the fulfillment of various commitments in a deposit agreement.
 These commitments include establishing the business within two years of landing and making a minimum $125,000 investment in a New Brunswick business.
 The deposit will be refunded once the NBPNP are satisfied that all commitments have been fulfilled.

-This stream is applicable to individuals who are between the ages of 22 and 40 who have completed an eligible full-time post-secondary diploma or degree in Nova Scotia of at least two (2) years, score a minimum of CLB/NCLC 7 in all language skill areas, who have the required business experience, whose business will create some level of economic benefit in the province and at least one (1) full-time job for a Canadian, and who intend to operate and assume a day-to-day management role in a New Brunswick business.
+This stream is applicable to individuals who are between the ages of 22 and 40 who have completed an eligible full-time post-secondary diploma or degree in New Brunswick of at least two (2) years, score a minimum of CLB/NCLC 7 in all language skill areas, who have the required business experience, whose business will create some level of economic benefit in the province and at least one (1) full-time job for a Canadian, and who intend to operate and assume a day-to-day management role in a New Brunswick business.

 The business may be either a continued operation of an existing business or the establishment of a new business.